 - Why is there no such thing as an innocent reading?

-Your major in MLC requires you to take the Major Seminar.
+Your major in MLC requires you to take the Research Seminar.
 If for reasons acceptable to the Department you absolutely cannot participate in the required seminar, there is a process to petition a departmental committee to write a senior essay instead, but you will still need to address critical and theoretical issues.
 Consult with your advisor on the petition process.

 WHO WILL BE IN THE SEMINAR?